COVID-19 Reference Guide

 On March 25, 2020, the federal government implemented a self-isolation plan for returning international travellers on select flights under the Quarantine Act.
 Maximum penalties for breaking self-isolation orders include a fine of up to $750,000 and/or imprisonment for six months.

 Effective April 8, 2020, all international travellers returning to B.C. are required by law to self-isolate for 14 days and complete a self-isolation plan.
 Self-isolation plans must be reviewed by provincial government officials before travellers can return home.
+Enhanced quarantine compliance procedures in place for travellers entering the country.

 - Only essential visits allowed to Island Health facilities